section-engineering-education/engineering-education/content/articles/how-to-solve-initial-value-problem-using-ode45-in-matlab/index.md

 $
 \frac{dc}{dz}=\frac{k_0exp(-\frac{E}{RT}}{q})c
 $
-This is how to calculate the concentration profile in the reactor.
-For more information, you can check [here](http://matlab.cheme.cmu.edu/2011/11/17/modeling-a-transient-plug-flow-reactor/)
+It is how to calculate the concentration profile in the reactor.
+To dive more into this, you can check [here](http://matlab.cheme.cmu.edu/2011/11/17/modeling-a-transient-plug-flow-reactor/)
 Now, let's look for an example of solving the plug flow reactor equation using Matlab.

 ### Example